Wall St Week Ahead-Investors bullish on stocks, hoping for a brighter 2021 | Business

 Wall St Week Ahead-Investors bullish on stocks, hoping for a brighter 2021

 The roll out of coronavirus vaccines has emboldened investors, along with the U.S. Federal Reserve's expressed readiness to keep policy accommodative, strategists said.
 Indeed, the U.S. stock market's rally over the last two months may have taken even bulls by surprise.
-A late November poll found strategists expected the S&P 500 to end 2021 at 3,900, which would be another annual rise after the index rose about 15.5% percent this year to 3,732.
+A late November poll found strategists expected the S&P 500 to end 2021 at 3,900, which would be another annual rise after the index rose about 16.3% this year to 3,756.07.

+The year 2020 was a wild one for Wall Street, bookended by the end of the longest bull market in history with the battering of equities by the COVID-19 shutdowns, and a bungee-cord rebound on hopes for economic recovery that resulted in the shortest bear market on record.
+In prior bull markets, when the S&P 500 takes out its previous bull market high, the index has experienced a median gain of 38% over the span of 26 months before topping out, according to Bespoke Investment Group data.

 - READ MORE ON: